-Early childhood educators have become key individuals when it comes to guiding and teaching children in childcare and school settings.
-What they learn in these settings they can take home with them.
+Early childhood educators have become key individuals when it comes to guiding and teaching children in early childhood education center and school settings.
+What the children learn in these settings they can take home with them.

 A prime example is cooperation.
 It is important that children cooperate with each other and the best people to teach this are educators.
 This makes educators so essential as they set the groundwork for parents.
 It is important that they model sharing and teach children how to properly play with one another, as well as to use our words if they are upset.

 When it comes to being an early childhood educator, one thing’s for sure: you have to have patience and be persistent but also caring when working with children.
 This is one of the key reasons why educators are so important.

 As an educator, there are times when things can get hectic and frustrating, but it’s crucial to be patient and have patience with children.
 It shows your compassion and also children pick up on your emotions and cues.
 If you show your emotions and frustrations, it won’t work in your favor.
 Skilled ECEs have a lot of patience and take the time to be sympathetic to children’s emotions and feelings.